ornellion/100DaysOfCode/round2-log.md

 In a way going through the basics of JavaScript syntax is helping to make sense of things that had previously confused me when learning Python.
 I didn't really understand string interpolation before but it makes sense now.
 I think it'll take me awhile to learn the difference between using `const` and `let` but all good things come with time and practice!

 I also learned more than I expected with the CSS Variables course.
 Now onto a refresher of CSS Grid!

+---

+### Day 33: April 7, 2024

+**Today's Progress**:

+- Continued with **Introduction: JavaScript Syntax, Part I** Unit.
+Started learning about Conditionals.
+- freeCodeCamp: Started **Learn CSS Grid by Building a Magazine** course (25% completed)

+**Thoughts**:

+It seems converting Kelvin to Celsius and human years into dog years are common projects to understand how variables work 😅 I'm pretty sure I did something similar when I was learning Python on the Codecademy platform!
+Continuing with CSS Grid feels a bit like a step back when I want to get stuck into JS buuut there are little practical tips that you get from freeCodeCamp.
+And the continual exercises mean that I feel like I'm continuing to code as opposed to simply reading about the theory...